galacticcouncil/hydration-docs/docs/01_quick_start/03_staking.md

 Voting rewards are strongest when you vote with higher conviction.
 Higher conviction increases your voting power and potential reward share, but it also locks the voted amount for longer.
 The app shows projected voting APR as an estimate, not a guarantee.

-Only standard Aye and Nay votes are eligible for GIGAHDX voting rewards.
-Split and Abstain votes still count for governance, but they do not earn GIGAHDX voting rewards.
+Only standard Aye and Nay votes with conviction are eligible for GIGAHDX voting rewards.
+Split, Abstain, and no-conviction votes still count for governance, but they do not earn GIGAHDX voting rewards.

 When voting rewards are claimed, they are auto-compounded into your GIGAHDX position.
 This means the reward increases your staked position instead of arriving as free HDX in your wallet.